 With the consultation on the Delegated Regulation to the Disclosure Regulation and the final report of 4 December 2023, the European supervisory authorities have proposed significant clarifications to some methods (e.g. reference values of key figures) and individual PAIs.
-Following the adoption of these proposals by the European Commission, further adjustments to the methodology are expected in the next reporting period, which will make historical comparisons more challenging.
+Depending on the concrete decisions on these proposals by the European Commission, further adjustments to the methodology are expected in the next reporting period, which will make historical comparisons more challenging.

-Compared to last year, all investments from Universal Investment funds have been cumulated and serve as the basis for calculating the eligibility ratios for the PAI categories and the coverage ratios for the individual PAI indicators.
+Since reporting year 2023, all investments from Universal Investment funds have been cumulated and serve as the basis for calculating the eligibility ratios for the PAI categories and the coverage ratios for the individual PAI indicators.
 A distinction is no longer made between investments in securities and real estate funds.
 Instead, all investments are now used consistently as a reference value for the eligibility ratio, the coverage ratio and the PAI indicators.
 One exception to this is the PAI indicator for energy-inefficient real estate assets, which, unlike the other PAI indicators, only requires NZEB/EPC assets as a reference value.